AliForghani/Leitnerapy/README.md

 ### Python solution
 The software is an object-oriented program containing four python scripts working together:
 - Leitnerapy.py... starts the program.
-- AddNewWord.py... adds a new word and its meaning into a sql database.
+- AddNewWord.py... adds new words and their meanings into a sql database.
 - ShowWord.py... retrieves a word from database (randomly or based on Leitner method), asks the word from the user, and updates the word's Leitner group based on the user's response.
 - DataBase.py... contains some functions to manage data in the database.